Medical Information

 MACE Risk Reduction

-Wegovy® is the only obesity medicine approved to help prevent life-threatening CV events1,2,4
+Wegovy® is proven to help prevent life-threatening CV events1,2,4

 Cardiovascular disease is the #1 cause of death for adults with obesity5